bioinfo-pf-curie/mpiSORT/README.md

 Configuration:
 --------------

-The programm make an intensive use of reading buffer at the parallel filesystem level.
+The programm make an intensive of cache buffer at the client level.
+The cache size depends of the variable you give to Lustre.
-According to the size of the Lustre or GPFS system the buffer size could vary.
+In our experiement the max_cached_mb is 48 Gb.
+That is 1/3 of the total RAM on each nodes for a node with 16 cores and 128 GB of memory it makes 2.5 GB per jobs.

+According to Lustre documentation you can reach 3/4 of the total node memory.

+To see the amount you really cache use "top" on a node and look at the cached figures.

+If you exceed the max_cached_mb the swap will enter in game and decrease performances.

+For the storage of the data we chose the largest striping of 2 GB.

-At TGCC the striping factor is 128 (number of OSSs servers) and the striping size is 2.5Gb.
+At TGCC the striping factor is 128 (number of OSSs servers) and the striping size is 2 GB.

 Before running and compile you must tell the programm how the input data is striped on Lustre and how to stripe the output data.

 The reading and writing are done in different ways so the configuration varies between the two.

 The parallel writing and reading are done via the MPI finfo structure.

 !!!We recommand to test different parameters before setting them once for all.
-Those parameter are independant of the file size you want to sort.

 1) for reading and set the Lustre buffer size.